Loading...

 Print coatings’ hidden environmental costs often go unnoticed.
 While UV and matte finishes boost visual appeal, their ecological footprints diverge sharply—one threatens ecosystems, the other offers cautious hope.
 Which minimizes harm?

-UV coatings are more durable and weather-resistant6 but often rely on energy-intensive curing and non-recyclable materials.
-Matte coatings, typically solvent-free and easier to recycle7, may have a lower environmental impact if made with plant-based or biodegradable additives.
+UV coatings are more durable and weather-resistant but often rely on energy-intensive curing and non-recyclable materials.
+Matte coatings, typically solvent-free and easier to recycle, may have a lower environmental impact if made with plant-based or biodegradable additives.
 Material composition and production methods ultimately determine their eco-friendliness.

 Environmental Impact Comparison